Frequently Asked Questions …

 Another thing: Since I’ve retired we start mornings with a sit down, no electronics, lots of coffee staff meeting which can move from short and long-range planning, to finances, to (oh my gosh) feelings.
 We’ve learned – the hard way sometimes – that making decisions together is paramount.

-John’s Answer – As long as we have a dinghy on the boat and the truck continues to detach, from time-to-time, from the RV, we’ll be fine.
+John’s Answer – As long as we have a dinghy on the boat, where one of us can get away for awhile, we’ll be fine.

 We’re not sure.
 We think we could easily spend a couple of years cruising the east coast of the U.S. from Maine, down the ICW to Key West.
 The Bahamas would be the likely next step.
 If we’re still enjoying the journey after that, maybe we’ll try heading to the Dominican Republic, or the Virgin Islands, or the eastern Caribbean, or the western Caribbean.
 Jane wants to go to Cuba.
 We’ll take it a day at a time.
 As long as we’re both enjoying the adventure and our bodies cooperate, we’ll continue.

 At some point, one of us will look at the other and declare, “I’m done!”.
 We’ll sell the boat and do something different.
 We think we’d like to buy another RV one day and spend a few years visiting all the National Parks.
 Or, it may be time to buy another house, a condo, or a small cabin on a quiet lake.

 We don’t know.
 We’ll see what happens.
 Stay tuned.